ocupop/adlibs/README.md

 The PBS Newshour **Ad Libs** media-literacy and political entertainment project, built in partnership with Ocupop, Mozilla, and PBS.

+Content credits can be found by clicking the 'CREDITS' link at the bottom of the actual Ad Libs website.

 ## People

 ### PBS NewsHour